solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 ### Challenge 2 Tasks to complete

 1. Task 1: Upload the Sample Datasets
-Download the three CSV sample datasets from here: <http://bit.ly/2wGAqrl> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
+Download the three CSV sample datasets from here: [AdventureWorksTravelDatasets](https://github.com/solliancenet/challenge-big-data-vis/blob/main/hands-on-lab/lab-files/AdventureWorksTravelDatasets.zip)) (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
 If you are still having trouble, a zip file called AdventureWorksTravelDatasets.zip is included in the lab-files folders.

 Extract the ZIP and verify you have the following files:

    - FlightDelaysWithAirportCodes.csv
    - FlightWeatherWithAirportCode.csv
    - AirportCodeLocationLookupClean.csv

+Using the Databricks U/I upload and create external tables for each file

+(optional alternate challenge path) access these files from azure storage gen2 account

 2. Task 2: Open Azure Databricks and complete lab notebooks